Oklahoma State Bureau of Investigation: 21st Century

+For almost one hundred years, the OSBI has been utilizing innovative techniques and expertise to solve the most serious crimes in Oklahoma.
+Supporting investigations across the state of Oklahoma, the OSBI's forensic lab was established in 1953.
+Continually enhancing the science and technology available for evidence testing, the OSBI achieved accreditation for the laboratory system in 2001.
+The OSBI maintains the tradition of serving the citizens of Oklahoma as the state's premier law enforcement agency.

 On September 11, 2002, the OSBI was recognized as the first Oklahoma state law enforcement agency to be accredited by the Commission on Accreditation for Law Enforcement Agencies.

 On July 1, 2009, OSBI assumed the research functions of the Oklahoma Criminal Justice Resource Center and the Oklahoma Sentencing Commission, which were dissolved at that time.
 OSBI is now officially recognized by the United States Bureau of Justice Statistics as the State Analysis Center.

 Responsibilities

 The OSBI is responsible for serving as the lead scientific agency for the Oklahoma law enforcement community.
 The Oklahoma Legislature has directed OSBI to maintain a nationally accredited scientific laboratory to assist all law enforcement agencies in the discovery and detection of criminal activity.
-As such, OSBI operates the State Forensic Science Center in Edmond and four Regional Forensic Laboratories/Facilities across the State.
+As such, OSBI operates the State Forensic Science Center in Edmond and regional Forensic Laboratories/Facilities across the State.
 OSBI also maintains a Statewide identification system which includes fingerprints, criminal history records, juvenile identification records, and DNA profiles.

-OSBI also serves as the leading criminal investigation agency in the State.
 OSBI Agents partner with other state, county, and local law enforcement agencies to detect crime.
 OSBI provides assistance to the Oklahoma Highway Patrol, Oklahoma Bureau of Narcotics, the Oklahoma Chief Medical Examiner, all district attorneys, local sheriff's office, and municipal police departments when assistance is requested.
 It is the duty of the OSBI to investigate and detect any and all criminal activity when so directed by the Governor of Oklahoma.
 Typical crimes investigated by OSBI at the request of other agencies are Part 1 Crimes: aggravated assault, forcible rape, murder, robbery, arson, burglary, larceny-theft, and motor vehicle theft.

 The OSBI has original jurisdiction over, and may on its own initiative investigate, the following crimes: